kiboschool/course-industry-experience-1/src/lessons/preparation/intro.md

 ## **Learning Outcomes**

-After completing this lesson, you will be able to:
+🎉🎉 Congratulations on nearning the end of the preparation phase of Industry Experience.
+In this lesson, you will:

-- Use tools and programming languages relevant to your industry experience placement
+- Confirm your industry experience or submit your preferences to be match
-- Craft a plan to succeed in industry experience with a focus on onboarding and continous evaluation
+- Evaluate the preparation portion of industry experience